pandas-dev/pandas/doc/source/user_guide/basics.rst

 The pipe method is inspired by unix pipes and more recently dplyr_ and magrittr_, which have introduced the popular ``(%>%)`` (read pipe) operator for R_.
-The implementation of ``pipe`` here is quite clean and feels right at home in python.
+The implementation of ``pipe`` here is quite clean and feels right at home in Python.
 We encourage you to view the source code of :meth:`~DataFrame.pipe`.

 .. _dplyr: https://github.com/hadley/dplyr